• Instagram

 Mandoline

-Green mandoline on a countertop.
+Green mandoline on a countertop next to a baking mat.

 I use this mandoline every time I make a salad or salad rolls, especially with radishes, cucumbers, and carrots.
 It’s a huge time saver, and the thin slice adds a texture that is wonderful.